MerkulovDaniil/hse24/homework.md

     Please provide a well-reasoned argument to support your answer, ensuring it is as precise as possible.
 Also, consider any potential edge cases based on the structure of the matrix $X$ and address them appropriately in your explanation.

-1. **Image Compression with Truncated SVD** Explore image compression using Truncated Singular Value Decomposition (SVD).
-Understand how varying the number of singular values affects the quality of the compressed image.
+1. **Image Compression with Truncated SVD.** Investigate the application of Truncated Singular Value Decomposition (SVD) in image compression.
+The goal is to understand how the number of singular values retained in the compression process influences the quality of the resulting compressed image.
-    Implement a Python script to compress a grayscale image using Truncated SVD and visualize the compression quality.

-    * **Truncated SVD**: Decomposes an image $A$ into $U, S,$ and $V$ matrices.
-The compressed image is reconstructed using a subset of singular values.
+    * **Truncated SVD**: A technique that decomposes an image matrix $A$ into three matrices $U$, $S$, and $V$, reconstructing the image using only a subset of the most significant singular values for compression.
     * **Mathematical Representation**:
     $$
     A \approx U_k \Sigma_k V_k^T
     $$
-        * $U_k$ and $V_k$ are the first $k$ columns of $U$ and $V$, respectively.
+        * $U_k$ and $V_k$ are the first $k$ columns of matrices $U$ and $V$, respectively.
-        * $\Sigma_k$ is a diagonal matrix with the top $k$ singular values.
+        * $\Sigma_k$ is a diagonal matrix containing the top $k$ singular values.
-        * **Relative Error**: Measures the fidelity of the compressed image compared to the original.
+        * **Relative Error**: A metric to quantify the accuracy of compression, comparing the compressed image $A_k$ to the original image $A$, calculated as:

         $$
         \text{Relative Error} = \frac{\| A - A_k \|}{\| A \|}
         $$

+    Develop a Python script that applies Truncated SVD for compressing a grayscale image.
+The script should enable varying the number $k$ of singular values used in the reconstruction to observe its effect on image quality.
+Visualize the compressed images alongside their relative errors to evaluate the trade-off between compression and image fidelity.

     ```python
     import matplotlib.pyplot as plt